Qredence/Agentic-Kernel/README.md

 **Build, orchestrate, and manage sophisticated multi-agent systems with ease.**

-Agentic Kernel provides a robust and flexible foundation for creating autonomous AI agents that can collaborate, reason, and execute complex tasks.
-Inspired by frameworks like Semantic Kernel and Autogen, it offers a modular architecture, dynamic workflow management, and seamless integration capabilities.
+Agentic Kernel provides a robust and flexible foundation for creating A2A-compatible autonomous AI agents that can collaborate, reason, and execute complex tasks through standardized agent-to-agent communication protocols.
+Built with Google's A2A standard at its core, and leveraging the ADK (Agent Development Kit) framework, it implements key interoperability features like capability discovery, consensus building, and collaborative memory while offering a modular architecture, dynamic workflow management, and seamless integration capabilities.
 ---

 ## ✨ Key Features